Devi 2: Production

-Soundtrack
+Music

 This film's soundtrack is composed by Sam C. S., replacing the predecessor film's music directors.
 While the lyrics for Tamil version of the film are written by Na.
 Muthukumar, Madhan Karky, Arunraja Kamaraj and Prabhu Deva, the lyrics for Telugu version of the film are written by Ramajogayya Sastry and Vanamali.
 The song "Chal Maar" is reused from the first part.